 Truth: Unlike keeping food or water from a healthy person, for someone who is dying, declining artificial nutrition or intravenous hydration does not cause pain.

-For more on setting goals for end-of-life care and avoiding common pitfalls, buy Living Wills, a Special Health Report from Harvard Medical School.
+For more on setting goals for end-of-life care and avoiding common pitfalls, buy Advance Care Planning, a Special Health Report from Harvard Medical School.